LHNCBC/lforms/form_definition.md

                     <a href="#items">items</a> field
         * TITLE - a special type for separators that display some text.
         * attachment - a control to upload and download attachment files.
+    * answerConstraint - Codes that describe the types of constraints possible on a question item that has a list of permitted answers.
+Supported codes are:
+        * optionsOnly - only vlaues listed in answers are permitted
+        * optionsOrString - in addition to the values listed in answers, free text strings are permitted.
     * units - For numeric answer fields, this is an optional list for the units for the quantity being entered.
 If the data type is INT or REAL, units should only have one unit; otherwise the data type will be converted to